ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 To get started, do the following steps:

 <b>Step 4a: make clean</b>
-In your ~/cs16/lab08 directory, type <b>ls</b> and make note of the different files therein: some are .cpp types, some are .o (short for "object file"), some are .h (short for "header file"), and others do not have extensions (they are binary executables).
+In your working directory, type <b>ls</b> and make note of the different files therein: some are .cpp types, some are .o (short for "object file"), some are .h (short for "header file"), and others do not have extensions (they are binary executables).
 Now, type <b>make clean</b>.
 This command cleans out any .o files and executables from your directory

 That should look like this: